In January 2015, based on an idea I got from my career coach at the time, I decided that writing a book would be my big scary goal for the year.

 These are three of my favorite quotes:

-The most powerful thing I’ve learned from Pressfield (and through my own writing experience) is that fear and self doubt is normal for ALL creatives and can be overcome with daily persistent action: perspiration.
+The most powerful thing I’ve learned from Pressfield (and through my own writing experience) is that fear and self-doubt are normal for ALL creatives and can be overcome with daily persistent action: perspiration.